cappyccino/gear-packer/README.md

 ./gradlew bootRun
 ```

-And visit the compiled React site at [localhost:8080](http://localhost:8080), or the health check endpoint at [localhost:8080/acutator/health](http://localhost:8080/acutator/health).
+And visit the hosted React site at [localhost:8080](http://localhost:8080), or the health check endpoint at [localhost:8080/acutator/health](http://localhost:8080/acutator/health).

 ### Run via Docker
 In Heroku, the application is running inside a Docker container.
 For debugging, you can run the container locally with: